r-multiverse/workflows/README.md

 # R-multiverse workflows

-This repository contains reusable GitHub Actions workflows to support R-multiverse.
+This repository contains general-purpose GitHub Actions workflows to support R-multiverse.

 For all matters, please refer to <https://r-multiverse.org>.